skariel/webalchemy/README.md

 server.run(HellowWorldApp)
 ```

-Try changing the header text and save the file, see how the client changes accordingly.
+Try to change the header text content and save the file, see how the client changes accordingly.
 Lets put some style:

 ```Python
 class HellowWorldApp: